• Skip to main content

 Why Invest in Hereford?

-Skylon Park, part of the Hereford Enterprise Zone located to the south of the city, has been set up to attract new businesses and new jobs to Hereford.
-That could help increase demand for housing in future.
+Skylon Park, part of the Hereford Enterprise Zone, aims to attract new businesses and jobs to the area, which could further boost the local economy and increase housing demand in the future.

 A black and white, timber house.
 The High House in High Town was built in 1621, Hereford.